What are abbreviations, acronyms and initialisms?

 Although abbreviated word forms are common in every language, English in particular has developed an overwhelming number of abbreviations for speakers to learn and use in their daily lives.
 Abbreviations are now in fact considered to be a major aspect of the English writing system, with the largest dictionaries of abbreviations containing many hundreds-of-thousands of examples and entries.
 With so many abbreviations on offer and so much variation in how to correctly abbreviate the original expressions, it’s unsurprising that non-native learners of English report becoming confused with this type of word structure.
 But what is an abbreviation exactly, and how are these structures used specifically in academia?

-This short three-lesson course first introduces the general concepts of abbreviations before categorising these structures in Lesson 2 into their seven different types and providing exploration of the relevant rules of pronunciation, punctuation and pluralisation.
-Finally, Lesson 3 offers a comprehensive list of the most useful abbreviations and their meanings for the studious English academic.
+This short three-chapter reader first introduces the general concepts of abbreviations before categorising these structures in Chapter 2 into their seven different types and providing exploration of the relevant rules of pronunciation, punctuation and pluralisation.
+Finally, Chapter 3 offers a comprehensive list of the most useful abbreviations and their meanings for the studious English academic.

 What is an abbreviation?